ebraun68/codonaln/README.md

 # codonaln
 Programs to align sequences while respecting codon structure.

-Two perl programs (to perform the alignment and one to check frames) and two awk programs to convert file formats.
-Both should work in *nix environments, including MacOS.
+Two perl programs (one to perform the alignment and one to check frames) and two awk programs to convert file formats.
+The awk programs are only necessary for the program to check frams.
+All code should work in *nix environments, including MacOS.

 --------------------------------------------------------------------------------
 ### codon_align.pl